meisnate12/MK-Docs/docs/defaults/overlay_variables.md

 # Shared Overlay Template Variables

-IMPORTANT: The variables in this table are only valid in the context of the [`PMM default metadata files`](guide).
+IMPORTANT: The variables in this table are only valid in the context of the [`PMM default metadata files`](guide.md.

 There are some `template_variables` that all the PMM Defaults except `franchise` can use to manipulate the file from the default settings which are provided.
 This page is not an exhaustive list of all such template variables.